 Psychology Today is the largest, most well-known directory for locating mental health providers in the United States.
-Potential clients looking for a therapist or psychiatrist input their city or zip code and are presented with mental health providers in their area.
-You can also filter your search based on a number of criteria such as insurance, sexuality, gender, language, faith, type of therapy, etc. While they provide a number of topics to conduct searches but their current categories are rather limiting and do not cater to many marginalized communities.
-Their gender category, for example, only includes “male” or “female.”
-Those looking for a therapist who specializes in supporting stigmatized populations, such as the trans/gender non-conforming, consensual non-monogamy, or kink communities, are taxed with trying to find a therapist some other way.
+Potential clients looking for a therapist or psychiatrist type in their city or zip code and are presented with mental health providers in their area.
+You can also filter your results on any number of subcategories within their current headings (insurance, issue, sexuality, gender, age, language, faith, type of therapy, online therapy, and location).
+Within seconds you can see a list of therapists or psychiatrists in your area who, for example, accept your insurance, identify as non-binary (a new subcategory), speak Mandarin, and/or specialize in racial identity issues.

 A Temporary Workaround